-Things that matter most to me are family, close friends, my kitty kats, plants, art, making art....laughing and making friends laugh, continuing to find peace of mind and working on self-esteem....and I see so many posts of affirmations on Tumblr esp by young folks and I wish them luck with this one....it's probably more of a life-long journey than something we magically land upon.
+Things that matter most to me are family, friends, my kitty kats, plants, art, making art....laughing and making friends laugh, continuing to find peace of mind.
+I see affirmation posts on Tumblr esp by young folks and I wish them luck with this one....it's probably more of a life-long journey than something we magically happen upon.

-I love the plant world, sometimes I think, as if I actually was one.
-They're the other major form of life we share this planet with, but very few treat them with the dignity and respect they deserve.
+I love the plant world, and feel an kinship, as if I actually were one.
+They're the other major form of life we share this planet with, but very few of our race treat them with the dignity and respect they deserve.

 We hear of animal rights, thank God, but not enough of plant rights.

-I remind people: we need them, for the air we breathe and the food we eat, they basically don't need us.
+I remind people: we need them, for the air we breathe and the food we eat, they're not dependent upon us!

 "Where or When" is a song by the team of Rogers and Hart.
 Lorenz Hart was a gifted lyricist, who happened to be gay, and wrote lyrics to some of the most beautiful love songs I've ever heard.
 The wonderful melodies were composed by Richard Rogers, before he teamed up with Hammerstein.